Background pattern

 • Use the oral syringe and the adapter included in this package.

-Shake the bottle well before use.
+Shake the bottle well before using it.

 Open the bottle by pressing the cap while turning it counterclockwise (figure 1).